 Our second garden, the Energy Garden, was underway, although for the first few weeks it appeared to all passersby as a garden of strings.
 There were lines of string going up and down and across to define the labyrinth style rows of this garden.
 Once the stones arrived, I was anxious to get to the next process, but first I had to cleanse them.
-The full moon was upon us so I put the stones in the center of the garden on top of a larger flat rock, the altar area and left them to be renewed by the moon.
+The full moon was upon us so I put the stones in the center of the garden on top of a larger flat rock, the altar area, and left them to be renewed by the moon.

 Shortly after the cleansing, Christen and I began to get the information from the stones on the essence process and purpose.
 I assumed these essences were for my personal use.
 It wasn’t until we had finished the definitions that Christen and I realized that these essences had a far more significant purpose and mission.
 Christen spent a great deal of time working with each stone for its definition.
 I did the dowsing intuitive work to confirm the information she was getting and to get the recipe for each individual stone’s essence.
 Ten stones, ten definitions later it became obvious there would be two more stones in the group.
 I thought I would start making essences immediately.
 Not so.
 I was to wait another two months before everything was energetically correct.
-The recipes looked simple enough, but proper sun time, proper moon time and proper rest time was essential.
+The recipes looked simple enough, but proper sun time, proper moon time and proper rest time were essential.

 Once again, Spirit provided the help I needed to move forward with the project.
-Because I doubted my ability to hear Spirit, Christen came to jump start my intuitive ability to connect with nature and receive the needed information.
+Because I doubted my ability to hear Spirit, Christen came to jump-start my intuitive ability to connect with nature and receive the needed information.
 I had the strange notion that I didn’t have the gift to hear guidance when, in fact, hearing was what I did best.
 I just needed confidence in what I was doing.